i-pi/i-pi/docs/src/tutorials.rst

 quantity jumps, and to output the trajectory in pdb format.
 To do this we would set the “stride” and “format” tags, as shown below:

-Note that we have added a “cell_units” attribute to the tag, so that the cell parameters are consistent with the position output.
+Note that we have added a “cell_units” attribute to the :ref:`trajectory` tag, so that the cell parameters are consistent with the position output.

 Finally, let us suppose that we wished to output another output property to a different file to the others.
 One example of when this might be